grscheller/git-notes/notes/git-notes.md

 ```bash
    $ git push Remote_Name :Branch_Name
 ```

-note the space before the colen, similar to renaming a branch, you are pushing "nothing" into BranchName.
+Note the space before the colon, similar to renaming a branch, you are pushing "nothing" into BranchName.

 To push a tag,